 No, red diesel will not damage your engine or any other part of the car.
 Red diesel is the same as regular diesel, but with a red dye.
 Off-road equipment and vehicles have the same diesel motor as regular vehicles.

 Red diesel is illegal for on-road vehicles because it’s not taxed.
 Federal and state governments have strict standards in place about its use in on-road engines.
 Distributors and fuel retailers cannot knowingly supply on-road vehicles with this type of fuel.
 Likewise, on-road drivers cannot knowingly use dyed diesel in their vehicles.
-While it’s nice not paying fuel taxes, if caught with red diesel you will face costly penalties or even jail time.
+While it’s nice not to pay fuel taxes, if caught with red diesel, you will face costly penalties or even jail time.

-Law enforcement officers can take samples from any gas tank they suspect of using red dyed diesel illegally.
-Even removing dye completely from fuel is impossible and will be found with lab testing.
-Penalties for trying to remove red dye is a criminal offense and penalties are quite severe.
+Law enforcement officers can take samples from any gas tank they suspect is using red dyed diesel illegally.
+Removing dye completely from fuel is impossible, and it can still be found with lab testing.
+Trying to remove red dye is a criminal offense, and the penalties are quite severe.

-No, heating oil is not the same as red diesel (off-road fuel).
+No, heating oil is not the same as red diesel.
 Though both are tax exempt and dyed red, they each have different sulfur contents.
-Heating oil has 500ppm of sulfur while red diesel has less than 15ppm.
+Heating oil has 500ppm of sulfur, while red diesel has less than 15ppm.
 Note that red diesel can be a substitute for heating oil, but heating oil cannot substitute red diesel because of its high sulfur content which is bad for the environment.